TheDolentCity/paladins-of-awoudan/src/content/docs/classes/the-red-wood.md

 - **Ranger's Offense:** When you attack a surprised creature, add +d12 to the attack roll.
 - **Sidestep:** You gain access to the sidestep reaction.
 When a creature makes a melee attack against you, you may spend 12 **STA** to sidestep.
 Immediately shift 1 square.
 The attack roll can still be made if you remain within melee range, otherwise it is a miss.
 - **Strongbow's Training:** When you attack while wielding any bow and deal damage, you can push the target 1 square.
 - **Twin Strike:** When you attack, you can roll two separate attack rolls, but you cannot add your ability scores.
 Both attack rolls count as separate attacks and trigger on-miss or on-hit effects separately.
 The attacks may be against different targets.
+Whatever attack attributes you apply are applied to both attacks.
+If there is a cost to this, you must suffer it twice.

 <!-- _TODO.
 ROLE._